kadrlica/throwback/README.md

 # Throwback
-Old color maps that will really take you back...
+Old color maps that willtake you back...

 ## Examples